brianhoole/tasteofmanoa.github.io/index.md

 When the application is run, the CAS configuration information must be present in a configuration file such as config/settings.development.json.

-Anyone with a UH account can login and use Manoa Munchies to create a portfolio.
+Anyone with a UH account can login and use Manoa Munchies to create a profile.
 A profile document is created for them if none already exists for that username.

 ## Authorization